Immunohistochemistry: Monoclonal antibodies

 Many proteins shown to be highly upregulated in pathological states by immunohistochemistry are potential targets for therapies utilising monoclonal antibodies.
 Monoclonal antibodies, due to their size, are utilized against cell surface targets.
 Among the overexpressed targets are members of the EGFR family, transmembrane proteins with an extracellular receptor domain regulating an intracellular tyrosine kinase.
 Of these, HER2/neu (also known as Erb-B2) was the first to be developed.
 The molecule is highly expressed in a variety of cancer cell types, most notably breast cancer.
 As such, antibodies against HER2/neu have been FDA approved for clinical treatment of cancer under the drug name Herceptin.
 There are commercially available immunohistochemical tests, Dako HercepTest, Leica Biosystems Oracle and Ventana Pathway.

-Similarly, EGFR (HER-1) is overexpressed in a variety of cancers including head and neck and colon.
+Similarly, epidermal growth factor receptor (HER-1) is overexpressed in a variety of cancers including head and neck and colon.
 Immunohistochemistry is used to determine patients who may benefit from therapeutic antibodies such as Erbitux (cetuximab).
-Commercial systems to detect EGFR by immunohistochemistry include the Dako pharmDx.
+Commercial systems to detect epidermal growth factor receptor by immunohistochemistry include the Dako pharmDx.